aws/iot-atlas/content/en-us/designs/command/_index.md

 ## Solution

-IoT Solutions use the Command design to ask devices to perform an action and ensure reliable interactions by leveraging a simple concept: no requested action is deemed successful unless it is acknowledged as successful.
+IoT solutions use the Command design to ask devices to perform an action and ensure reliable interactions by leveraging a simple concept: no requested action is deemed successful unless it is acknowledged as successful.

 The Command design shown in the following diagram can deliver this functionality.